 So you think you’ve got what it takes to be a Beachbody coach?
 Curious about how it all works?
 You’ve probably read or heard stories about Beachbody coaches “firing the boss”, earning an amazing amount of money and living the life of their dreams — all while helping other people change their lives for the better.
 Now before you jump off the deep end, you might be wondering to yourself “exactly how much do Beachbody coaches make?”.

 Well, if that’s your question then this is the article for you.
 In it, I take a comprehensive look at Beachbody coach income and the ins and outs of the Beachbody compensation plan.
 I’ll also take you through Beachbody’s official statement of Independent Coach Earnings that lists the average Beachbody coach income for each coaching level as well as the minimum and maximum earnings for each level.
+To learn more about beachbody coach levels check out this article.

 So settle in, grab a coffee and brace yourself.
-Today’s article will be a little more technical than usual, but by the end of it, you’ll have a comprehensive understanding of Beachbody’s remuneration structure and your future earning potential.
+Today’s article will be a little more technical than usual, but by the end of it, you’ll have a comprehensive understanding of Beachbody’s payment structure and your future earning potential.

 How Much do Beachbody Coaches Make? — Key Terms for Understanging Beachbody Coach Income